 Jan-Åke Eriksson is a driven leader with a straight-forward thinking.
 He has been a manager for 18 years and has worked at the same workplace for almost 33 years.
-Jan-Åke is one of the first to use HR2 Mentor and one of those who has used the tool the longest.
+Jan-Åke was one of the first leaders to use HR2 Mentor and one of those who has used the tool the longest.
 We have interviewed him about leadership and about his usage of HR2 Mentor.

 Tell us a little about yourself!

 – I have worked at Länsförsäkringar, a big insurance company in Sweden, for 33 years in the spring and will soon retire.
 For 18 years I have been working as a manager.
 I have about 100 employees with five leaders available in a management team.

 Jan-Åke says that most people in their 30’s think it is strange that he has been at the same workplace for so long.
 Himself sees it as he has changed job a several times, only within the company.